avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ['benefactor', 'benevolent', 'beneficial'] ------->  ['benefactor', 'benevolent', 'beneficial']<br>
 ['universe', 'university'] ------->  ['universe', 'university'] <br>

-Even though part of speech is not identified, we can see here that Lemmatization is more conservative about trimming a word.
+Even though part of speech is not identified in the above example, we can see here that Lemmatization is more conservative about trimming a word then in stemming.
 University does not change to universe and organize/organization does not change to organ.

-If part of speech is applied, lemmatization is great at even identifying the base word for complex verbs.
+Lemmatization is great at even identifying the base word for complex verbs.
 See example below:
 ```python
 print('beheld', lem.lemmatize('beheld', pos = 'v'))
 print('witheld', lem.lemmatize('withheld', pos = 'v'))